 Everyone told me I was stressed and needed to change my life.
 The thing is though, I wasn’t at all stressed.
 Not more than usual.

 What made me think something was up though was waking up in the middle of the night drenched in sweat.
 And this is a fact about me: I don’t sweat.
 Even when exercising I don’t really sweat and never have.
 And, I would wake up some nights literally dripping from sweat.

 I Googled my various symptoms (as you do) and the results were the same: menopause.
 To say that I was in shock was an understatement.

 So, I went to the GP and got blood tests done.
 I had some minor abnormal hormone levels and when I mentioned the menopause, my GP said there might well be something to that and she referred me to the UCLH menopause clinic.

 He explained to me that the stage before hitting the actual menopause is this phase called the peri-menopause.
-He also told me that it could be 6 months, 2 years or 10 years (yes, you read that correctly!) until I hit menopause itself which is when your periods stop and you can’t get pregnant (naturally).
+He also told me that it could be 6 months, 2 years or 10 years (yes, you read that correctly!) until I would hit menopause itself which is when your periods stop and you can’t get pregnant (naturally).

 Given my young age (young in terms of menopause), and that I most likely still have a long way to go before I reach that time, he suggested I try to cope without anything.
-As I have acupuncture regularly and don’t like hormonal treatments (I also can’t cope with them; they make me feel unwell), he suggested I continue with acupuncture and he also referred me to another part of their menopause clinic which uses alternative therapies where I have regular check-ups with a consultant.
+As I have acupuncture regularly and don’t like hormonal treatments (I also can’t cope with them; they make me feel unwell), he suggested I continue with acupuncture and he also referred me to another part of their menopause clinic which uses alternative therapies where I have regular check-ups with a different consultant.

 He also sent me off for more blood tests and also a bone density scan.
 Your bone density is an indicator as to where you are in that phase and it is very important to check it for osteoporosis as women are particularly affected by that (and in particular if they reach their menopause early) as their bodies change and stop producing eggs.